JuliaControl/ModelPredictiveControl.jl/docs/src/manual/nonlinmpc2.md

 in which the concentrations ``c`` are in mol/L, the tank volume ``V`` in L and the volumetric flow rates ``q`` in L/min.
-The accumulation terms ``\dot{c}`` are in mol/(L h) because of the ``60`` factor.
+The accumulation terms ``\dot{c}`` are in mol/(L h) because of the 60 factors.
 By assuming a perfectly mixed reactor and an overflow weir to draw the neutralized solution, the following relations evaluate the outlet terms:

 ```math